jverzani/CalculusWithJulia.jl/markdown/derivatives/curve_sketching.md

 The available resources are quantified by $K$.
 As $K \rightarrow \infty$ what is the limit of the logistic growth model:

 ````
-CalculusWithJulia.WeaveSupport.Radioq(AbstractString["The exponential growt
+CalculusWithJulia.WeaveSupport.Radioq(AbstractString[L"The limit is $P_0$",
-h model", "The limit does not exist", L"The limit is $P_0$"], 1, "", nothin
+ "The limit does not exist", "The exponential growth model"], 3, "", nothin
-g, [1, 2, 3], AbstractString["The exponential growth model", "The limit doe
+g, [1, 2, 3], AbstractString[L"The limit is $P_0$", "The limit does not exi
-s not exist", L"The limit is $P_0$"], "", false)
+st", "The exponential growth model"], "", false)
 ````